You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

-So let’s take a look at 15 plants that will not only survive but thrive through the winter months.
+So let’s take a look at 15 plants that will not only survive but thrive through those harsh winter months.
 They should give you some inspiration to keep your garden interesting during the cold season.

 Growing Winterberry Holly

 Winterberry Holly is a deciduous holly that loses its leaves in winter and reveals bright red berries.
-They can add a real splash of color to the cold months.
-The berries also attract birds which brings life to your winter garden when there wouldn’t otherwise be.
+During those cold months they will add some much needed color to your garden.
+And the berries also attract birds which at a time when most wildlife is either hibernating or migrated is a welcome sight.

 What You Need